benjdum59/git-hooks/README.md

 # git-hooks

 The aim of this repository is to store common git hooks.
-In addition, this repository offer a way to install them locally using only an url.
+In addition, this repository offers a way to install them locally using only an url.

 # Simple installation
 At the root of your local git repository, run the following command: